stacksjs/ts-backups/docs/features/database-backups.md

 # Database Backups

-ts-backups provides comprehensive database backup support for SQLite, PostgreSQL, and MySQL databases, with advanced features for filtering, compression, and connection management.
+backupx provides comprehensive database backup support for SQLite, PostgreSQL, and MySQL databases, with advanced features for filtering, compression, and connection management.

 ## Supported Databases